najeira/flutter-store-builder/README.md

 # store_builder

-A Flux store that aggregates the state of apps and various widgets that uses it.
+A Flux store that aggregates the state of apps and various widgets that use it.

 ## Install